Momoko Takahashi: Career

-The 2009 Japanese Championships showed a resurgence in Takahashi's form: she was second to Chisato Fukushima's national record run over 200 m, but took the 100 m title after her rival withdrew with an injury.
+The 2009 Japanese Championships showed a resurgence in Takahashi's form: she was placed second to Chisato Fukushima's national record run over 200 m, but took the 100 m title after her rival withdrew due to an injury.
 Competing on the world stage for a second time, she ran in the heats of the 100 m, 200 m, and 4×100 m relay of the 2009 World Championships.
 A medal came at the 2009 Summer Universiade (100 m silver) and she ended the year as the continental champion, having won gold medals in the 200 m and relay at the 2009 Asian Athletics Championships.
 These performances were part of a Japanese sweep of the women's sprints, as her teammates Fukushima and Asami Tanno won the 100 m and 400 metres titles respectively.
 Takahashi also set her first Japanese national record that year, as she anchored home a 4 × 100 m relay team of Saori Kitakaze, Fukushima and Mayumi Watanabe in a time of 43.58 seconds at the Osaka Grand Prix.

 The 2010 Japanese nationals saw a reversal of the previous year, as Takahashi won the 200 m but was runner-up to Fukushima over 100 m.
 She was one of the Asia-Pacific team's representatives at the 2010 IAAF Continental Cup, but she finished last in the 200 m, while the Japanese women's relay team that she anchored met a similar fate.
 She did not manage an individual medal at the 2010 Asian Games in November (coming fourth and sixth in the 100 m and 200 m finals), but she helped a Japanese quartet claim a bronze medal in the short relay.